Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Introduction

 \subsection{Limitations of prior studies}

-A significant limitation of the available literature on network MIMO (and possibly cell-free) techniques for mmWave/sub-THz access is that it predominantly focuses on coherent joint transmission, which requires tight synchronization and accurate channel estimation at the transmitters.
-However, achieving sufficient synchronization and channel estimation accuracy for coherent joint transmission is notoriously a highly non-trivial task \cite{tuninetti2016coverage,fettweis2020network}, even for sub-6GHz systems \cite{irmer2011coordinated}.
+A significant limitation of the available literature on network MIMO (and possibly cell-free) techniques for mmWave/sub-THz access is that it predominantly focuses on coherent joint transmission.
+In addition to large macrodiversity and SNR gains, this technique offers particularly advanced interference management capabilities.
+However, it requires tight synchronization and accurate channel estimation at the transmitters.
+Unfortunately, achieving sufficient synchronization and channel estimation accuracy for coherent joint transmission is notoriously a highly non-trivial task \cite{tuninetti2016coverage,fettweis2020network}, even for sub-6GHz systems \cite{irmer2011coordinated}.
 Due to the significantly higher carrier frequency, bandwidth, and lower quality hardware, this issue can only worsen in mmWave/sub-THz systems.
 Hence, it is expected that phase coherent joint transmission in mmWave/sub-THz systems will likely be unfeasible, especially in the early generations of such systems.
 Note that the per-beam synchronization technique proposed in \cite{fettweis2020network} is used for selecting more efficient orthogonal frequency-division multiplexing (OFDM) parameters than in traditional approaches, but not to resolve the fundamental issues preventing coherent joint transmission.
+Nevertheless, since mmWave/sub-THz systems are envisioned to operate in the noise-limited regime with ultra-large bandwidths, advanced interference management is of secondary importance.
+In this context, alternative techniques that do not require tightly synchronized access points and accurate global channel estimation, but still deliver significant macrodiversity and SNR gains, become particularly appealing.